I. TALL is a competitive leadership development program for Texas agriculture industry leaders.

 - the 4th seminar is a trip to our nation’s capital in Washington D.C., Maryland and New York City.

 - the 8th seminar concludes with an international trip to study foreign governments, culture, religion, trade, markets and the Ag industry for two weeks.
-TALL VI traveled to China, TALL VII – Russia and Poland, TALL VIII – South Africa, TALL IX – Brazil, TALL X – China, TALL XI – Russia and Poland and TALL XIII- India.
+TALL VI traveled to China, TALL VII – Russia and Poland, TALL VIII – South Africa, TALL IX – Brazil, TALL X – China, TALL XI – Russia and Poland, TALL XII- India and TALL XIII-Brazil.

 III.
-TALL has over 300 graduates who serve as ambassadors for agriculture.
+TALL has 338 graduates who serve as ambassadors for agriculture.

 IV.
 Leadership Values: